pengfei99/SparkInternals/Spark_Theory/01_SparkCoreConcept.md

 # 1. Spark core concept
-run time architecture This documents aims to explain the run-time architecture of Apache Spark along with key Spark

 Before diving into the details of Spark internals, it is important to have a high-level understanding of the core concepts and the various core components in Spark.